 There is over 3.5 million square feet of new Commercial space in the development pipeline, split between 0.8 million square feet of hotel space and 2.7 million square feet of other Commercial uses.
 In addition to this, there is a fair bit of additional development potential in the Downtown West and Central Broadway neighbourhoods.
 However, beyond this, the net amount of additional Commercial space is not anticipated to be very significant.
 This is primarily on account of the redevelopment of existing Commercial spaces across the rest of the city tending to result in no net gain, or even a net loss, when being redeveloped as mixed-use projects.
-This is particularly relevant in many of Vancouver's C-zones, where mixed-residential redevelopment only replaces a ground floor component of Commercial space.
+This is particularly relevant in many of Vancouver's C-zones, where mixed-residential redevelopment only replaces a ground floor component of Commercial space, while the rest of the project is typically developed as residential floor space.